- 33.45K views

 - How to get there: Take the regular train or bus from Palermo, which is around 12km away and will take about 20 minutes on average.

-- What to take: The beach at Mondello is well equipped for visitors, it can get very busy; for privacy consider bringing along your own windbreak and stake out your claim on the sand.
+- What to take: The beach at Mondello is well equipped for visitors, but it can get very busy; for privacy consider bringing along your own windbreak and stake out your claim on the sand.

 Sicily beaches don’t come much better than Calamosche.
 Away from the crowds, this beautiful, unspoiled beach sits close to a nature reserve.
 Crystal clear waters shelve gently out to sea making this an ideal place to swim and snorkel.
 With golden sands and a beautiful unspoiled cove, this paradise is certainly one of the hidden treasures of Sicily.